 Now offered via webcast, attend from anywhere in Canada!

-Over five intensive one-day modules, which include lectures, case studies, small group discussions, live simulations and demonstrations, you will learn what you need to know about contemporary issues in health law.
+Osgoode’s Certificate in Health Law, now in its tenth year, was developed to better prepare individuals and their organizations to overcome the most common legal pitfalls in the health care arena.
+Over the course of five comprehensive one-day modules which include lectures, case studies, small group discussions, live simulations and demonstrations, you will learn what you need to know about contemporary issues in health law.

-Our truly outstanding faculty comprising lawyers, health care professionals, patient rights’ advocates, ethicists, risk managers and insurance industry experts will equip you with the practical knowledge and strategies you and your organization need to be better positioned to make sound, professional judgments, improve patient care and safety, and to take the necessary steps to minimize risk.
+A diverse faculty of lawyers, health care professionals, patients’ rights advocates, ethicists, risk managers and insurance industry experts will equip you with the practical knowledge and strategies you and your organization need to be better positioned to make sound, professional judgements, improve patient care and safety, and to take the necessary steps to minimize risk.